 The United Kingdom (UK) and some other European countries adopted a variant of AMPS called Total Access Communications System (TACS).
 In Japan, NTT (Nippon Telegraph and Telephone) introduced 1G in 1979, which was the first commercial launch of a mobile cellular network in the world.
 Later Japan introduced a slightly modified version of TACS called the Japanese Total Access Communication System (JTACS).

 Some other European countries and Russia later adopted NMT.
 1G network offered low capacity, and the communication was not very secure.
 1G handsets were hefty in size and offered only a talk time of around 30 minutes.
-The first generation mobile networks are now obsolete, and they have been replaced by 2G, 3G, 4G and 5G.
+The first-generation mobile networks are now obsolete and have been replaced by 2G, 3G, 4G and 5G.